 “Ah ah!
 Get off that motorbike, now now now now,” turning to Lenny.
 “Get him off now!”

 “Don’t tell me to relax!”
 I raised my voice at him.
 He set Josh down next to me, who proceeded to stomp off.

 “Yes!”
 I said.
 “People die on those things!”

 Until that moment he had looked bewildered but when I said that, he looked stricken.

 “Mmh mmh.
 Em, you don’t want to go there.
-I wouldn’t touch that with a ten foot pole,” she said, rinsing a glass baking pan.
-She went round the kitchen island where an assortment of towels were hanging and grabbed one to dry the pan.
+I wouldn’t touch that with a ten-foot pole,” she said, rinsing a glass baking pan.
+She went around the kitchen island where an assortment of towels was hanging and grabbed one to dry the pan.
 I followed her.

 “Why?
 I mean…” I didn’t know how to tell her I had just yelled at him.
 “Why?”